andrew-smythe/nerdherd-fantasy-football/README.md

 ## What is this?

-This is a personal project meant for catalog the history of the Nerdherd Fantasy Football league - a fantasy football league of friends that dates back to 2010.
-It has been hosted on both NFL.com and Sleeper, and this project represents a means of showcasing the league's history all in one spot.
+This is a personal project meant to catalog the history of the Nerdherd Fantasy Football league - a fantasy football league that dates back to 2010.
+Our league has used both NFL.com and Sleeper as platforms, and this project represents a means of showcasing the league's history all in one spot.

 ###